 - Right-tap on the same project and select the Export.

 - When the dialogue box of Export appears, it expands Java and then click on the JAR file and then click on the Next button.

 - The JAR file Export dialogue box appears.
 Check the 2nd, 3rd, and 4th export checkboxes as I have made for my project.

-- Make sure that your project’s src folder is checked.
-Also, browse to generate a name and search a location for your JAR file.
+- Browse to generate a name and search a location for your JAR file.

 - Click on the Finish button, and your JAR file will be generated in the location you have selected.